chradil/doublespeak/_poems_2021/the-sand-and-the-angel.md

 transtitle: The Sand and the Angel
 author: Margherita Guidacci
 translator: Quinn Gruber
-poem: "I.\nNon occorrevano i templi in rovina sul limitare dei deserti,\nCon le colonne mozze e le gradinate che in nessun luogo conducono;\nNé i relitti insabbiati, le ossa biancheggianti lungo il mare;\nE nemmeno la violenza del fuoco contro i nostri campi e le case.\nBastava che l’ombra sorgesse dall’angolo più quieto della stanza,\nO vegliasse dietro la nostra porta socchiusa —\nLa fine pioggia ai vetri, un pezzo di latta che gemesse nel vento:\nNoi sapevamo già di appartenere alla morte.\n\nII.\nSe vuoi lasciare la tua impronta, o uomo, scalfisci piuttosto la sabbia,\nPerché la più alta torre diverrà sabbia alla fine.\nScrivi il tuo nome sul lido deserto, e prega il mare che presto lo cuopra di lamento:\nPerché tu stesso sei sabbia, sei la morte che dopo te rimane.\n\nIII.\nOgni volta che dicemmo addio;\nOgni volta che verso la fanciullezza ci volgemmo, alle nostre spalle caduta,\n(Tremando l’anima al suo lungo lamento);\nOgni volta che dall’amato ci staccammo nel freddo chiarore dell’alba;\nOgni volta che vedemmo su morti occhi l’enigma richiudersi;\nO anche quando semplicemente ascoltavamo il vento nelle strade deserte,\nE guardavamo l’autunno trascorrere sulla collina,\nStava l’Angelo al nostro fianco e ci consumava.\n\nIV.\nOra il nostro amore si spanderà nella vigna e nel grano,\nIl nostro veleno nei cactus e negli spini crudeli.\nSi curveranno i vivi alle sorgenti, diranno:\n«Chi spinse verso noi l’acqua da occulte vene del mondo?»\nE molto prima che il freddo li colga e la notte sul loro cuore s’adagi,\nAnche in un meriggio d’api e di succhi ardenti,\nConosceranno l’angoscia perché potenti noi siamo e vicini,\nE non vi è fuga dal cerchio in cui già li stringiamo,\nCon ogni stelo da noi sorto, ed ogni frutto che colmo e grave alla nostra terra s’inchina.\n\nV.\nFurono ultime a staccarsi le voci.
-Non le voci tremende\nDella guerra e degli uragani,\nE nemmeno voci umane ed amate,\nMa mormorii d’erbe e d’acque, risa di vento, frusciare\nDi fronde tra cui scoiattoli invisibili giocavano,\nRonzio felice d’insetti attraverso molte estati \nFino a quell’insetto che più insistente ronzava\nNella stanza dove noi non volevamo morire.\nE tutto si confuse in una nota, in un fermo\nE sommesso tumulto, come quello del sangue\nQuando era vivo il nostro sangue.
-Ma sapevamo ormai\nChe a tutto ciò era impossibile rispondere.\nE quando l’Angelo ci chiese: «Volete ancora ricordare?»\nNoi stessi l’implorammo:
+poem: "I.\nNon occorrevano i templi in rovina \nsul limitare dei deserti,\nCon le colonne mozze e le gradinate \nche in nessun luogo conducono;\nNé i relitti insabbiati,
+  \nle ossa biancheggianti lungo il mare;\nE nemmeno la violenza \ndel fuoco contro i nostri campi e le case.\nBastava che l’ombra sorgesse \ndall’angolo più quieto della stanza,\nO vegliasse dietro \nla nostra porta socchiusa —\nLa fine pioggia ai vetri, \nun pezzo di latta che gemesse nel vento:\nNoi sapevamo già di appartenere alla morte.\n\nII.\nSe vuoi lasciare la tua impronta, \no uomo, scalfisci piuttosto la sabbia,\nPerché la più alta torre \ndiverrà sabbia alla fine.\nScrivi il tuo nome sul lido deserto, \ne prega il mare che presto lo cuopra di lamento:\nPerché tu stesso sei sabbia, \nsei la morte che dopo te rimane.\n\nIII.\nOgni volta che
+  \ndicemmo addio;\nOgni volta che verso la fanciullezza ci volgemmo, \nalle nostre spalle caduta,\n(Tremando l’anima \nal suo lungo lamento);\nOgni volta che dall’amato
+  \nci staccammo nel freddo chiarore dell’alba;\nOgni volta che vedemmo \nsu morti occhi l’enigma richiudersi;\nO anche quando semplicemente \nascoltavamo il vento nelle strade deserte,\nE guardavamo l’autunno \ntrascorrere sulla collina,\nStava l’Angelo al nostro \nfianco e ci consumava.\n\nIV.\nOra il nostro amore \nsi spanderà nella vigna e nel grano,\nIl nostro veleno \nnei cactus e negli spini crudeli.\nSi curveranno i vivi \nalle sorgenti, diranno:\n«Chi spinse verso noi l’acqua \nda occulte vene del mondo?»\nE molto prima che il freddo \nli colga e la notte sul loro cuore s’adagi,\nAnche in un meriggio d’api e \ndi succhi ardenti,\nConosceranno l’angoscia \nperché potenti noi siamo e vicini,\nE non vi è fuga dal cerchio \nin cui già li stringiamo,\nCon ogni stelo da noi sorto, \ned ogni frutto che colmo e grave alla nostra terra s’inchina.\n\nV.\nFurono ultime a staccarsi le voci. \nNon le voci tremende\nDella guerra e degli uragani,\nE nemmeno voci umane ed amate,\nMa mormorii d’erbe e d’acque, \nrisa di vento, frusciare\nDi fronde tra cui scoiattoli
+  \ninvisibili giocavano,\nRonzio felice d’insetti \nattraverso molte estati \nFino a quell’insetto che \npiù insistente ronzava\nNella stanza dove noi non \nvolevamo morire.\nE tutto si confuse in una nota, \nin un fermo\nE sommesso tumulto, \ncome quello del sangue\nQuando era vivo il nostro sangue. \nMa sapevamo ormai\nChe a tutto ciò era impossibile rispondere.\nE quando l’Angelo ci chiese: \n«Volete ancora ricordare?»\nNoi stessi l’implorammo: \n«Lascia che venga il silenzio!»\n\nVI.\nNon il ramo spezzato, \nnon l’erba scomposta lungo i sentieri\nCi dicevano il suo passaggio,
-  «Lascia che venga il silenzio!»\n\nVI.\nNon il ramo spezzato, non l’erba scomposta lungo i sentieri\nCi dicevano il suo passaggio, ma il tocco di solitudine\nChe ogni cosa in sé custodiva ed a noi rendeva, liberando\nDopo il messaggio consueto l’altra, l’ignota parola.\nCome trasalivamo ascoltandola, come s’orientava sicuro\nIl nostro cuore sull’invisibile traccia!\nCosì noi sempre ti seguimmo, Dominatore ed Amato,\nNé ci sorprende la bianca luce in cui svelato al nostro fianco cammini,\n(Ora che l’ombra carnale è tramontata sul meridiano della morte),\nPoiché da lungo tempo te solo conoscevamo, a te solo \nObbedivamo, tua destinata preda,\nTrascinando sulle vie della terra la tua celeste catena straniera.\n"
+  \nma il tocco di solitudine\nChe ogni cosa in sé custodiva \ned a noi rendeva, liberando\nDopo il messaggio \nconsueto l’altra, l’ignota parola.\nCome trasalivamo ascoltandola,
+  \ncome s’orientava sicuro\nIl nostro cuore \nsull’invisibile traccia!\nCosì noi sempre ti seguimmo, \nDominatore ed Amato,\nNé ci sorprende la bianca luce \nin cui svelato al nostro fianco cammini,\n(Ora che l’ombra carnale \nè tramontata sul meridiano della morte),\nPoiché da lungo tempo \nte solo conoscevamo, a te solo
+  \nObbedivamo, tua destinata preda,\nTrascinando sulle vie della \nterra la tua celeste catena straniera.\n"
-transpoem: "I.\nWe did not need the temples in ruin at the edge of deserts,\nWith broken columns and stairs that led nowhere;\nNor the sand-buried shipwrecks, the bleached bones along the sea;\nNot even the violence of fire against our fields and homes. \nIt was enough that the shadow rose from the quietest corner of the room,\nOr kept vigil behind our half-closed door —\nThe thin rain on the windows, a sheet of tin that groaned in the wind:\nWe already knew we belonged to death.\n\nII.\nIf you want to leave your trace, man, score the sand instead,\nBecause the highest earth will become sand in the end.\nYou write your name on the deserted waterfront, and pray the sea soon covers it in tears:\nBecause you yourself are sand, you are the death that remains after you.\n\nIII.\nEvery time we said goodbye;\nEvery time we turned toward childhood, loss at our backs,\n(The soul trembling in its long lament);\nEvery time that we separated from a lover in the cold twilight of the sunrise;\nEvery time that we saw the enigma close again in dead eyes;\nOr even when we simply listened to wind in the deserted streets,\nAnd watched autumn pass on the hill,\nThe Angel was at our side and it consumed us.\n\nIV.\nNow our love will scatter upon the vineyard and the field,\nOur venom in the cacti and the cruel thorns.\nThe living will croach by the springs, they will say:\n“Who pushes toward us the water from hidden veins of the world?” \nAnd long before the cold gathers them and the night lays down upon their heart,\nEven in a midday of bees and sweet nectars,\nThey will know anguish because we are powerful and near,\nAnd there is no escape from the circle in which we already hold them,\nWith every stalk raised from us, and every full and heavy fruit that bows toward our earth.\n\nV.\nThey were the last voices to fall quiet.
-Not the unbearable voices\nOf wars and hurricanes, \nNor the human and loved voices,\nBut murmurs of grasses and waters, laughter of the wind, rustle\nOf ferns between which invisible squirrels played,\nHum of insects across many summers\nDown to that insect which incessantly buzzed\nIn the room where we did not want to die.\nAnd everything collided in a note, in a rest\nAnd whispered tumult, like that of blood,\nWhen our blood was living.
-But we already knew\nThat it was impossible to respond to everything.\nAnd when the Angel asked us: “Do you want to remember again?”\nWe ourselves implored him: “Leave, that silence comes!”\n\nVI.\nNeither the broken branch, nor the trampled grass alongside the paths\nTold us of its passage, but the touch of solitude\nThat each thing keeps in itself and returns to us, freeing\nAfter the usual message, the other, unknown word. \nHow we startled listening to it, how securely it set\nOur heart on the invisible track!\nSo we always followed you, Ruler and Lover,\nNor did the the white light in which you walked unveiled at our side surprise us,\n(Now that the carnal shadow has set on the horizon of death),\nSince for many years you alone we knew, you alone\nWe obeyed, your destined prey, \nDragging on the streets of the earth your strange celestial chain.\n"
+transpoem: "I.\nWe did not need the temples \nin ruin at the edge of deserts,\nWith broken columns and \nstairs that led nowhere;\nNor the sand-buried shipwrecks, \nthe bleached bones along the sea;\nNot even the violence of fire against \nour fields and homes. \nIt was enough that the shadow rose \nfrom the quietest corner of the room,\nOr kept vigil behind our half-closed door —\nThe thin rain on the windows,
+  \na sheet of tin that groaned in the wind:\nWe already knew we belonged to death.\n\nII.\nIf you want to leave your trace, \nman, score the sand instead,\nBecause the highest earth \nwill become sand in the end.\nYou write your name on the deserted waterfront,\nand pray the sea soon covers it in tears:\nBecause you yourself are sand, \nyou are the death that remains after you.\n\nIII.\nEvery time we said goodbye;\nEvery time we turned toward childhood, \nloss at our backs,\n(The soul trembling in its long lament);\nEvery time that we separated from a lover \nin the cold twilight of the sunrise;\nEvery time that we saw \nthe enigma close again in dead eyes;\nOr even when we simply listened \nto wind in the deserted streets,\nAnd watched autumn pass on the hill,\nThe Angel was at our side and \nit consumed us.\n\nIV.\nNow our love will scatter upon \nthe vineyard and the field,\nOur venom in the cacti and \nthe cruel thorns.\nThe living will croach by the springs, \nthey will say:\n“Who pushes toward us the water \nfrom hidden veins of the world?” \nAnd long before the cold gathers them and the night \nlays down upon their heart,\nEven in a midday of bees and sweet nectars,\nThey will know anguish \nbecause we are powerful and near,\nAnd there is no escape from the circle in \nwhich we already hold them,\nWith every stalk raised from us, \nand every full and heavy fruit \nthat bows toward our earth.\n\nV.\nThey were the last voices to fall quiet. \nNot the unbearable voices\nOf wars and hurricanes,
+  \nNor the human and loved voices,\nBut murmurs of grasses and waters, \nlaughter of the wind, rustle\nOf ferns between which invisible \nsquirrels played,\nHum of insects across many summers\nDown to that insect \nwhich incessantly buzzed\nIn the room where \nwe did not want to die.\nAnd everything collided in a note, \nin a rest\nAnd whispered tumult, \nlike that of blood,\nWhen our blood was living.
+  \nBut we already knew\nThat it was impossible to respond \nto everything.\nAnd when the Angel asked us: \n“Do you want to remember again?”\nWe ourselves implored him:
+  \n“Leave, that silence comes!”\n\nVI.\nNeither the broken branch, \nnor the trampled grass alongside the paths\nTold us of its passage, \nbut the touch of solitude\nThat each thing keeps in itself and \nreturns to us, freeing\nAfter the usual message,
+  \nthe other, unknown word. \nHow we startled listening to it, \nhow securely it set\nOur heart on the invisible track!\nSo we always followed you, \nRuler and Lover,\nNor did the the white light in \nwhich you walked unveiled at our side surprise us,\n(Now that the carnal shadow \nhas set on the horizon of death),\nSince for many years you alone \nwe knew, you alone\nWe obeyed, your destined prey, \nDragging on the streets of the earth \nyour strange celestial chain.\n"
 note: |
   <p>This series of six short poems from Margherita Guidacci’s first book of poetry, <em>La sabbia e l’angelo</em> (<em>The Sand and the Angel</em>, 1946) reckons with the relationship between humans and nature, as well as the broader cycle of life and death.</p>
   <p>The last image in the poem of death as a <em>celeste catena straniera</em>, a “strange celestial chain,” particularly captivated me and guided my translation.
 I translated <em>straniero</em> as “strange” rather than the usual “foreign” because the Angel, a sort of overseer of the life/death balance, is a continuous presence in human life.
 I wanted “strange” to capture our inability to reconcile our knowledge of death with our own desire to live; we know death intimately, but are unable to fully comprehend what it entails.</p>